lely-industries/lely-core/doc/overview.md

 Numerics
 --------

-Bit counting and manipulation functions are provided in lely/util/bits.h.
+Bit counting and manipulation functions are provided in lely/util/bits.h and lely/util/bitset.h.

 Comparison and hash function for integers, pointers and strings can be found in lely/util/cmp.h and lely/util/hash.h, respectively.